pzivich/Delicatessen/docs/Built-in Equations.rst

     def psi(theta):
         return ee_aipw(theta, X=d[['C', 'A', 'W']], y=d['Y'], treat_index=1)

-The arguments for `ee_aipw` are the theta values, the covariates (including an intercept (C) and the treatment (A)), the outcome values (Y), and the column index for the treatment in X. Here, 1 designates the second column (python uses zero-indexing), which corresponds to 'A' in how the X data is formatted.
+The arguments for `ee_aipw` are the :math:`\theta` values, the covariates (including an intercept (C) and the treatment (A)), the outcome values (Y), and the column index for the treatment in X. Here, 1 designates the second column (python uses zero-indexing), which corresponds to 'A' in how the X data is formatted.

 Now we can call the M-estimator to solve for the values and the variance.
 Here, the initial values provided must be 3+*b*+*b-1* (where *b* is the number of columns in X).
 This is because the AIPW estimating equations output the